conceptte/testcrm/README.md

 Presenters use repository services, pagination control as dependencies injected by Nette DI container.

 ## Repository layer
-Repositories are defined as interfaces and implemented in `src/Repository/`.
 They provide methods to get data from the database and are used by presenters and API endpoints.
 Registered as services in extension config, so they can be injected and swapped if needed.